JDPaiva1/JDPaiva1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a tech-loving young programmer 💻 and a student at Platzi who's always hungry to learn something new, 🤓 and have experience developing web apps primarily using JavaScript and TypeScript, and utilizing technologies such as Vue.js, TailwindCSS, and Firebase.
+I'm a tech-loving young programmer 💻 and a student at Platzi who's always hungry to learn something new, 🤓 have experience developing web apps primarily using JavaScript and TypeScript, and utilizing technologies such as Vue.js, TailwindCSS, and Firebase.